spectrocloud/librarium/content/docs/04-clusters/3-cluster-management/10-macros.md

 # Overview

-Palette supports placeholder variables as Macros in our Cluster Profile Layers.
-These Macros make regression and update of variables, across multiple running clusters, easier.
-We encourage creating these Macros and using them within any of our Cluster Profile Layers.
+Palette supports placeholder variables as Macros in our cluster profile layers.
+These macros make regression and update of variables, across multiple-running clusters, easier.
+We encourage creating these macros and using them within any of our cluster profile layers.
 Hence, changes to the existing Macros get updated to the corresponding cluster profile and the clusters with these profiles attached.

 # Scope of Palette Macros

 Palette users can declare the Macros under three different scopes:

-1. **Project Scope**: Create Macros from the Project dashboard with project privileges.
+1. **Project Scope**: Create `Macros` from the project dashboard with project privileges.

-2. **Tenant Admin Scope**: Create Macros from the Tenant Admin dashboard with admin privileges.
+2. **Tenant Admin Scope**: Create macros from the `Tenant Admin Dashboard` with administrative privileges.

-3. **System Scope**: Includes the Default System Macros and User-created System Macros.
+3. **System Scope**: Includes the default system macros and user-created system macros.

-The Macros must have unique names within a given application, but Macros with a different scope can have a unique name.
-In such cases, the precedence followed is in decreasing order (the highest precedence being Project scope).
+The Macros must have unique names within a given application, but Macros with a different Scope can have a unique name.
+In such cases, the precedence followed is in decreasing order (the highest precedence being Project Scope).

   **Project Scope** > **Tenant Scope** > **System Scope**